mayamathur/evalue_website/README.md

 Install jekyll (one time setup inside the directory): skip steps as appropriate, e.g. if you have Ruby installed etc (`ruby -v` should return Ruby version). https://jekyllrb.com/docs/installation/

+This will install jekyll to `evalue_website/vendor`.
+Important: To avoid errors in `bundle install`, the entire file path to ruby (which will be in `evalue_website/vendor`) needs to not have spaces in the directory names.
+Chagne them to underscores before the installation.

 ```bash
 # Install Command Line Tools
 xcode-select --install